Many people, when buying new Crocs, wonder about the right size. Should Crocs be loose?

 - They should feel roomy at the top.

-Once you have centered your foot on the footbed, you should have about a 1/4 to 1/2 inch of space in front of your toes, behind your heel.
-When you lift the strap, you should be able to comfortably get your finger between the strap and heel.
+Once your foot is centered on the footbed, there should be about a 1/4 to 1/2 inch of space in front of your toes and behind your heel.

-Crocs have two sizes on the bottom because most of their models are unisex and can be worn by both men and women.
+Most Crocs models are unisex, designed for both men and women, which is why they have two sizes on the bottom.
 You will find M and W sizes on the bottom of Crocs.

 Three different Crocs fit styles

 Crocs have three different fit styles: roomy, relaxed, and standard.